HeidiWindkraft/compogit/README.md

 `compogit` is meant to automate this.

-If you have different components in your repository, you should probably create a git repository for each components.
+If you have different components in your repository, you should probably create a git repository for each component.